SingularityNET-Archive/SingularityNET-Archive-GitBook/development/research/stalnakers-concept-of-context.md

 <figure><img src="../../.gitbook/assets/Screenshot 2025-02-03 at 09.34.01.png" alt=""><figcaption></figcaption></figure>

-Bias arises from unexamined assumptions embedded in AI models.

-Ethical Challenge: Avoid reinforcing harmful stereotypes or societal inequities.

-Solution: Identify and adjust AI presuppositions based on user context.

-**Connection to Stalnaker:** Presuppositions influence meaning; ethical AI must critique and refine implicit assumptions.

-**Graphic:** Side-by-side depiction of biased vs. unbiased AI responses.

-Script –

-**\[Opening Statement]**

-\
-"One of the most significant ethical challenges in AI is addressing bias.
-Bias often stems from unexamined assumptions embedded within AI models, which can lead to unfair or harmful outcomes."
+One of the most significant ethical challenges in AI is addressing bias.
+Bias often stems from unexamined assumptions embedded within AI models, which can lead to unfair or harmful outcomes.

-**\[Main Explanation]**

-"Stalnaker’s insights on presuppositions provide a framework for tackling this issue.
+Stalnaker’s insights on presuppositions provide a framework for tackling this issue.
 Just as presuppositions influence the meaning of human communication, the implicit assumptions in AI systems affect their behavior and decisions.
-To build ethical AI, we must critically evaluate and refine these underlying presuppositions."
+To build ethical AI, we must critically evaluate and refine these underlying presuppositions.

-**\[Ethical Challenge and Solution]**

-"When AI operates without considering the diversity of its users, it risks reinforcing stereotypes or perpetuating inequities.
+When AI operates without considering the diversity of its users, it risks reinforcing stereotypes or perpetuating inequities.
 For example, a recruitment AI might unfairly prioritize candidates based on biased training data.
-The solution lies in identifying and adjusting these presuppositions based on the context of the user or task."
+The solution lies in identifying and adjusting these presuppositions based on the context of the user or task.

-**\[Connection to Stalnaker]**

-"Stalnaker reminds us that context is key to interpreting and shaping meaning.
-Similarly, ethical AI must be designed to adapt to the context it encounters, ensuring that assumptions are appropriate and equitable."
+Stalnaker reminds us that context is key to interpreting and shaping meaning.
+Similarly, ethical AI must be designed to adapt to the context it encounters, ensuring that assumptions are appropriate and equitable.

-**\[Closing Statement]**\
-"By embedding context-awareness into AI systems, we can mitigate bias and build technology that reflects the values of fairness and inclusivity."
+By embedding context-awareness into AI systems, we can mitigate bias and build technology that reflects the values of fairness and inclusivity.

 ### Slide 5: Dynamic Updates and Ethical Responsiveness <a href="#jf9op6ta9ezk" id="jf9op6ta9ezk"></a>